 After 1990, “El Jaguar” got the amount of attention most nice paintings get, not that much.
-But when I arrived in Oaxaca, I thought it would be fun to investigate whether there was anything interesting or significant about it.
+But when I arrived in Oaxaca this week, I thought it would be fun to investigate whether there was anything interesting or significant about it.

 I started by visiting several galleries and showing the gallery people a photo of the painting I had on my phone.
 The first three gallery people said “Looks like Alejandro Santiago but I am not sure.”

 I did a little research and learned that Alejandro Santiago had become one of Oaxaca’s most important modern artists some time after 1990.
 He died in 2013 at age 49.